ElliotHayward8/emat30008/README.md

 Using numerical_shooting.py you can find a limit cycle within a given ODE.

+**Numerical Continuation**

+Using num_continuation.py you can perform natural parameter and pseudo arclength continuation

 **Finding the solution to PDEs**

 Using PDEsolver.py you can find the solution to PDEs using the forward/backward euler method and Crank Nicholson method.